zhipenglinpro-project/rag-chatbot/README.md

 ## ☁️ Deployment Note

+This project is designed as a **local-first AI application**.

+The full RAG pipeline relies on:

+- Local vector storage (Chroma)
+- Sentence Transformers embeddings
+- Ollama-based local inference

-This project is designed as a local-first AI application.
-The full RAG pipeline uses local vector storage, Sentence Transformers embeddings, and Ollama-based inference, which can exceed the memory limits of free cloud hosting platforms.
+These components can exceed the memory limits of free cloud hosting platforms.

-For this reason, the recommended demo setup is Docker-based local deployment.
-The application also supports cloud-hosted Groq through the LLM provider abstraction layer, and the architecture can be extended to OpenAI or other OpenAI-compatible providers for future cloud deployment.
+Therefore, the recommended demonstration method is **Docker-based local deployment**.

+The application also supports **Groq** through the LLM provider abstraction layer, and the architecture can be easily extended to **OpenAI** or other OpenAI-compatible providers for future cloud deployment.

 ---